nesono/infrastructure/README.md

 the server.
 We are mounting this directory into the MySQL Docker container for automatic initialization.

-In our case, we had to fix some of the data base table definitions / configurations, mostly the default values for timestamps.
+In our case, we had to fix some database table definitions / configurations, mostly the default values for timestamps.

 ### Install Postfixadmin